Effissimo says expects long-term price gains with Toshiba stake purchase

 The fund, established by former colleagues of Japan's most famous activist investor - Yoshiaki Murakami, has now become the largest shareholder in Toshiba, which is caught up in a multibillion dollar financial maelstrom surrounding its U.S. nuclear unit Westinghouse.

-Effissimo's unexpected purchase sent shares in the Japanese conglomerate soaring 7.6 percent on Friday, giving it a market value of 944 billion yen (7 billion pounds).
+Effissimo's unexpected purchase sent shares in the Japanese conglomerate soaring 7.6 percent on Friday, giving it a market value of 944 billion yen ($8.5 billion).
 The stock has halved in value since mid-December, hit by a growing list of financial woes that have put it at risk of delisting.

 "Given the tumultuous background of what's been going on, at least this brings a degree of something tangible to shareholders and investors, in relation to the probability of some stability going forward," said Gavin Parry, managing director of Parry International Trading in Hong Kong, who does not hold any Toshiba shares.